-Top 12 AI Trends Transforming E-Commerce and Online Retail in 2019
+Top 12 AI Trends Transforming E-commerce and Online Retail in 2021

 AI cannot guarantee your company overnight success.
 But it gives much food for thought and informs decision-making processes.
-Therefore, B2C, B2B e-commerce, and online retail businesses need human expertise.
+Therefore, B2C, B2B E-commerce, and retail businesses need human expertise.
 Along with that, consulting on custom-tailored AI software development can ensure you some most valuable AI inferences.

-We want to help you as a consumer of AI applications to figure out how to go about big data, intelligent assistants, automation, and augmentation.
-Read on to learn 12 ways of how to use AI in e-commerce and retail for your business to flourish.
+If you’re curious to know how to adopt big data, intelligent assistants, automation, and augmentation into your retail business, read on to learn 12 ways of how AI can be used in retail for your business to flourish.

 1. Big Data